 Role

-Her PhD research study is based in the creative industries and explores the role that higher education plays in shaping entrepreneurial outcomes, in supporting students' preparation for obtaining work in their chosen industry including working self-employed/freelance.
 Jacqueline brings her research into her teaching by understanding the significance of situating academic theories and models into a business context and real-life business case studies.
-Moreover, embedding learning outcomes which can translate into transferable employability skills and bring a deeper contextual understanding to the students learning experience.
+Moreover, embedding learning outcomes can translate into transferable employability skills and bring a deeper contextual understanding to students' learning experiences.

 Career overview